chen-erqi/Leetcode/README.txt

-try my best to renew notes in English
+Commit in English just for myself.